-If the original quote/proposal for services exceeds \$10,000 a contract will be executed by PMGAA and the Bidder/Proposer prior to any work commencing.
+If the original quote/proposal submitted under an RFP or RFQ for services exceeds \$10,000 a contract will be executed by PMGAA and the Offeror prior to any work commencing.
 The contract will detail the Scope of Work, contract dollar amount, and payment terms, along with PMGAA standard terms and conditions.